Meet Reach’s Society Board of Directors

 Continuous learning is important to Shirley-Ann.
 She has successfully obtained a diversity of certificates such as, the Canadian Inclusive Lives Learning Initiative (CILLI) UBC Course which provided tools and information to help individuals with an intellectual disability build an inclusive adult life; The BC Early Learning Framework Series; and the Ministry of Health – Early Speech and Language Development.

-“I will strive to help REACH build upon their successes to further create a positive inclusive difference in the lives of all children and youth.”
+“I will strive to help REACH build upon their successes to further create a positive inclusive difference in the lives of all children, youth and adults.”

 “I want to help other families with special needs children.”

 Stuart holds a Master’s degree from the University of Oxford and is the founder of the social enterprise BOWYER & TOULSON and resides in the Vancouver area.